Find Nursing Colleges

 undefined

-About 59% of those who receive a bachelor's degree in registered nursing at UA Little Rock are white.
-This is typical for this degree on the nationwide level.
-Prospective students may be interested in knowing that this school graduates 1% more racial-ethnic minorities in its registered nursing bachelor's program than the national average.*
+About 61% of those who receive a bachelor's degree in registered nursing at UA Little Rock are white.
+This is above average for this degree on the nationwide level.

 The following table and chart show the race/ethnicity for students who recently graduated from University of Arkansas at Little Rock with a bachelor's in registered nursing.